NRLParticipation/NRL-Cookbook/docs/club-committee/survey-design.md

 ---

-## High complexity: insight-driven survey lab
+## High complexity: Insight-Driven Survey Lab

 Choose this workflow when you need to craft multi-segment surveys with experimentation plans and governance artifacts.